 There is no pre-requisite to take this Big data training and to master Hadoop.
 But basics of UNIX, SQL and java would be good.At Intellipaat, we provide complimentary unix and Java course with our Big Data certification training to brush-up the required skills so that you are good on you Hadoop learning path.

 |Average Salaries||$100,000||$123,000||$ 172,000|

 Project 1 – Working with MapReduce, Hive, Sqoop

-Topics : This project is involved with working on the various Hadoop components like MapReduce, Apache Hive and Apache Sqoop.
+Topics : As part of this Big data Hadoop certification training, you will undergo the project which involves working on the various Hadoop components like MapReduce, Apache Hive and Apache Sqoop.
 Work with Sqoop to import data from relational database management system like MySQL data into HDFS.
 Deploy Hive for summarizing data, querying and analysis.
 Convert SQL queries using HiveQL for deploying MapReduce on the transferred data.
 You will gain considerable proficiency in Hive, and Sqoop after completion of this project.